HimanshiKhattri/Two-good_clone/README.md

 ## Setup Instructions
 1. Clone the repository:
-   -To get a copy of this project, use the following command in your terminal. git clone https://github.com/HimanshiKhattri/Two-good_clone.git
+   -To get a copy of this project, use the following command in your terminal.<br>
+   git clone https://github.com/HimanshiKhattri/Two-good_clone.git